erikapaige/weatherDashboard/README.md

 NOTES FOR OTHER DEVELOPERS
 The dashboard was built using Bootstrap's grid system.
 This is linked under the <head> tag at the beginning of the document.

-There are 3 Javascript files that can be found in the 'script-libraries' folder.
-The names of the three files are: script.js, script2.js and Moment.js
+There are 4 Javascript files that can be found in the 'script-libraries' folder.
+The names of the three files are: script.js, script2.js, forlooptest.js and Moment.js

 "script.js" is the primary Javascript code.
 It is written vanilla javascript.

-"script2.js" is the back up code, stored while working on the document as refernce.
-(This code is always working)
+"script2.js" is the origional code, before turning search(City) into a function

 "Moment.js" is a time styling library.
 It is how the weather display provides the current date.

+"forlooptest" is the "trial and error" script page.
+If something new needed to be added or attempted it was done here, then transferred to "script.js."

-All 3 libraries are linked in the script tags on HTML.
-If you prefer to use vanilla Javascript.
+All 4 libraries are linked in the script tags on HTML.